efrei-paris-sud/2020-H-Team-of-2/README.md

 # Project Title: Smart Lock
  **Description**: Our project name is Smart Lock.
 It will be a lock (for a door for example) that will work with a fingerprint system.

-For the cloud part, the access will be manage trough a database and not directly in the Arduino card.
+For the cloud part, the access will be manage through a database and not directly in the Arduino card.

 It will allow us to modify permission with our interface that will probably be a web site.
-The plus that we imagine would be to implement a captor on the door in order to create a “warning mode” that could be use when you go in holidays.

-It will simply send a notification when the door is open if you switch on this mode.
+We will implement a door sensor that will allow us to know if someone open or close the door without using the fingerprint system.
+It will work like an alarm.
+If needed, it will send a notification.

 [Click here for more information about the project](https://github.com/efrei-paris-sud/2020-H-Team-of-2/tree/main/project).